It's been 2 months, 17 days, but who's counting? Well, I suppose I just did.

 Then, it was time for dessert: Wee Heavy Scotch Ale with Chocolate & Berry Crème Brûlée.

 "It's pure joy for me to brew Wee Heavy," Madden told us.
 He first brewed it in 1996 for Capitol City Brewpub in Washington, D.C.
-There, an inefficient kettle required a long day.
-The boil would last for more than six hours.
-Madden pointed out that he's married now.
+There, an inefficient kettle caused a long brewing day: the boil lasted for more than six hours.
+The boil at Mad Fox, with its more efficient system, takes up less than half of that time.
+Shorter brew days are more conducive to a successful marriage, Madden chuckled.
+"And, I'm married now.".
 (His wife Beth is a co-investor.
-Her maiden name —Fox— is half the pub's name: "She's the fox; I'm mad," Madden laughs.)
-The better equipment at Mad Fox has reduced the boil time by half.
-Shorter brew days are more conducive to a successful marriage, he said.
+Her maiden name —Fox— is half the pub's name: "She's the fox; I'm mad.")
 The beer has garnered Madden several awards, some of which are displayed at the pub.

 The Wee Heavy was 8.6% alcohol by volume, hopped with First Gold; the grist was English pale malt with only a "touch" of crystal and roasted malts.
 The result was marvelous: an ale, deep reddish-brown, with flavors of chocolate and dark fruit (think Concord grapes and plums).
 There's been so much demand for the beer, which has won Madden awards in the past, that he brews it throughout the year, where he once offered it only as a 'Winter Warmer.'
 Madden told us that some of the Wee Heavy he also matures in oak barrels that have held bourbon and whiskey.
 These can be seen in the main dining room.